lord-aceldama/Coursera-DataScience-02xGetData-P2/README.md

   2. Pass the path as a parameter to the analyze() function (eg. analyze("./UCI HAR Dataset"))

+2. The code will now run and tell you what it's doing while it's doing it, but in a nutshell it perfors the following actions:

+  1. Merges the training and the test sets to create one data set.

+  2. Extracts only the measurements on the mean and standard deviation for each measurement.

+  3. Uses descriptive activity names to name the activities in the data set

+  4. Appropriately labels the data set with descriptive variable names.

+  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-2. After successful completion of the script, 2 files will be created:
+3. After successful completion of the script, 2 files will be created:

   1. ./data-cleaned.txt (Contains the merged data from the training and test sets, as well as the corresponding tidy labels.)